 5. See Your Chiropractor

 A good chiropractor can identify your weak spots, adjust your spine, and provide suggestions for posture correction and physical therapy-type exercises that you can do at home between appointments.
 It is best to get regular adjustments to help prevent injury and maintain the health of your spine.
-With PEAKiropractic you can do that without leaving your home!
+With PEAKiropractic you can receive chiropractic care without leaving your home!

 When working from home, you may have a tendency to plow ahead without taking breaks.
 Remember to get up, stretch, and set those timers.
 Maybe you can even keep a yoga mat in your office for a quick exercise break between projects to maintain the lifelong health of your back and spine.
 And be sure to connect with PEAKiropractic for more tips, information and hands-on help with your back and spine health!